 Q: Are steroid treatments for eczema safe during pregnancy?

-Steroid treatments should be used carefully during pregnancy.
-Since corticosteroid cream is absorbed differently from person to person and the amount is not regulated per dose, the creams should also be used with caution and only if medically indicated.
+1. Contact your dermatologist and let her/him know you are pregnant.
+Steroid treatments should be used very carefully during pregnancy.
+Since corticosteroid cream is absorbed differently from person to person and the amount is not regulated per dose, the creams should also be used with caution, and only if medically indicated.

-The second step is continued communication with the dermatologist.
-Most of the time, once a treatment plan is in place, the dermatologist will only require visits every 6 months to maintain the health of the skin.
-In the case of pregnancy, hormone changes and changes to the excretion of the sebaceous (oil) glands can affect eczema.
-The dermatologist will work with the pregnant woman to keep her eczema under control.
+2. Maintain communication with the dermatologist.
+Most of the time, once a treatment plan is in place, the dermatologist will only require visits every 6 months, but in the case of pregnancy, hormone changes and changes to the excretion of the sebaceous (oil) glands can affect eczema.
+The dermatologist needs to work with you when you're pregnant to keep eczema under control.

-The third step is to watch closely for impetigo.
-If eczema goes untreated or flairs up beyond the control of the current medication, impetigo can result.
-Impetigo is an infection of the skin that can cause fever and fetal risk.
-Impetigo can be treated with antibiotics.
+3. Watch closely for impetigo.
+If eczema goes untreated or flares up beyond the control of the current medication, impetigo can result.
+Impetigo is an infection of the skin that can cause fever and fetal risk and can be treated with antibiotics.

-The final step is taking care of the skin with natural life changes.
+4. Use precautions during typical daily routines.
 Hot water should not be used for bathing.
-In cases of severe eczema, bathing only once a week or once every two weeks may be needed in order to control the flair ups.
+With severe eczema, bathing only once a week or once every two weeks may be needed in order to control the flare-ups.
 During these times, bathing of the sensitive areas of the body can be done without immersing the body in water.